 Just a simple thing.
 Just a simple memory.

-But my, what a wonderful one it will always be.
+But my, what a wonderful one it is and always will be.